yvonniefan/php2650_project/index.md

     ## 4 0.9934633 0.9868441 0.9661402 0.9604876 0.9604876 0.9553862
     ## 5 0.9600375 0.9600375 0.9297039 0.8834538 0.8834538 0.8828354

 Then I sampled 4 individuals to plot fitted survival curve.
+Vertical lines are the corresponding actual event time of the four individuals.

     par(mfrow=c(1,1))
     set.seed(12345)